 When it comes to setting peripherals like printers and scanners, the installation should go flawlessly.

 Ultimately, it is hard to form an impression of Fedora.
-It is a reliable and stable Linux distro that won’t let down beginners or fairly advanced users.
+It is a reliable and stable Linux distro that won’t let down beginners or advanced users.
 The installation process is simple, and the pre-set apps are more than enough to get started.

-The reason why we can’t put the finger on Fedora is that its workstation version is solid and nothing more.
+The reason why we can’t put the finger on Fedora is that its workstation version is robust and nothing more.
 Due to the Gnome desktop environment, it reminds of Ubuntu, but it is a bit more prone to issues, especially with the software.
 Additionally, you will probably have to install some extra codecs and repository in the software manager to get all the apps you might need.

 If we discuss Fedora as an operating system, it can be an adequate place to start your Linux career.
-It is stable, secure, and fairly user-friendly – you can’t ask much more from a Linux distro.
+It is stable, secure, and reasonably user-friendly – you can’t ask much more from a Linux distro.
 However, the real power of Fedora lies in its Server and Atomic Host versions.
 Although we didn’t review them in particular, if you are an expert user, they are worth taking into consideration.

 If you are a fan of using Python programming language, you can make your life easier by using Python Pip.
 It is a package management utility that allows you to install and manage Python software packages easily.
 Ubuntu doesn’t come with pre-installed Pip, but here…